burakaksoy/DuckieBot-ROS-ArucoTags-Parking/README.md

 -[11.12.2018]:
  Learning ROS to write our own codes to Duckie
- - Starting from last week, I completed reading a book named "Gentle Introduction to ROS" with 152 pg.
+ - Starting from last week, I completed reading a book named "Gentle Introduction to ROS".

 -[11.13.2018]:
  Line Detection Demo